asynchronous-flows/asyncflows/README.md

 Output of the python script:

 ---

-Provide a problem to think about: _What should I plan for my mom's 60th birthday?
-She likes black and white, lives to work out, and loves piano music._
+> What should I plan for my mom's 60th birthday?
+She likes black and white, lives to work out, and loves piano music.

 1. Host a black/white themed party with piano music and fitness elements.
 2. Hire a pianist and plan a group workout or dance class beforehand.